 - Heat the oil and cook up the onions for a few minutes before adding the ginger and garlic.
 The onions should be transparent and browning.

 - Add in the potatoes, mashed up a bit or cut into small pieces, and the lemon juice if using.
-Mix it all up the add the peas and salt.
+Mix it all together, then add the peas and salt.

-- At this point, turn off the heat and put the lid on and allow it all to cool (the peas will continue to cook for a bit but will retain their colour).
+- At this point, turn off the heat, put the lid on and allow it all to cool (the peas will continue to cook for a bit but will retain their colour).

 - Lay out your puff pastry and cut out circles with a cutter.
 Fill half the circle with a spoonful of the filling, fold over and then crimp the edges closed with a fork.

 - Oil the baking tray, then lay out the samosas.

 - Brush with water, oil or egg to make them shiny.

 - Cook at 200°C for about 15 minutes or until golden.